TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/typo3cms/GuidesAndTutorials/Index.rst

    :Category:     Development
    :Description:  An extensive walkthrough on extension development for
                   TYPO3 using the **Extbase** framework and **Fluid** templating engine.
-(Warning: may be partly outdated)
+(Warning: is partly outdated and incomplete)

  - :Title:        :ref:`t3extbase:start`
    :Category:     Development